andrewt3000/web_development/README.md

 Client: Reactjs

 ## Authentication
-I prefer using JWT for authentication, although I also consider using authentication as a service providers such as [auth0](https://auth0.com/)
+Consider using identity as a service providers such as [auth0](https://auth0.com/) because you don't have to store and protect sensitive information including user's passwords, and your jwt secret key.
+It's also simple to implement 3rd party logins such as Google or Faceboook.

 https://medium.com/swlh/a-practical-guide-for-jwt-authentication-using-nodejs-and-express-d48369e7e6d4#0e3b

 ### JWT